-It is to be brave, strong and confident – the opposite of cowardice and fear.
+It is to be brave, strong and confident, the inner quality enabling a person to face danger and difficulty with calmness, confidence and boldness – the opposite of cowardice and fear.
 Both courage and the lack of it are largely mental attitudes.
 Courage is not the absence of fear nor does it eliminate anxiety, but rises above it, making the sound judgment that something is more important than crippling fear.
 An over-comer knows the goal they want to reach, refusing to be inhibited or prevented from achieving by any fear or apprehension.
 They will tackle the obstacles and although there will be setbacks their tenacity and courage will help them accomplish their goal.

 Courage is a positive belief “We are well able to…” while the negative perspective of fear is “We can’t” (Num 13:30,31).
 One mindset opens up exciting possibilities as we make the potential a reality, the other limits and blocks progress when faced with obstacles and challenges.
 Initial apprehension and fear at the enormity of the task is often the human response to the Lord’s call, because it is always bigger than we can achieve on our own.
 The Bible records the responses Moses and Gideon (Ex 3:11ff; Jdg 6:15).
 By stepping out in faith and acting courageously often, we will be pleasantly surprised how our faith is rewarded.
 In what areas do I need to act courageously?

 It takes courage to try, knowing that both success and failure are possibilities